technical details:

 - other adults

-- (3.)
-The man in the newspaper photograph next to Farina's head as he reads the letter.
+- Abraham Lincoln is shown in a portrait on the wall of Fetchit's home.
+There's also a man in a newspaper photograph next to Farina's head as he reads the

 the music: